Last Updated: June 30, 2021

 It turns out that more than half the WP users might as well be having a smoke on a barrel full of explosives, hoping it wouldn’t catch fire.

 Props to them, but I prefer to be more practical when it comes to my business and livelihood.

 Keeping everything up-to-date proves advantageous when it comes to website diagnostics and compatibility issues.
 Should a problem occur after an update, you can turn each additional component off from the WP backend and thus locate the one that doesn’t operate properly in the new environment.
-Bottom line is:
+The bottom line is:

 The key to knowing how to secure your WordPress website is to keep up with the regular software updates as they’re being released.
 They patch the vulnerabilities automatically.

 Passwords and User Permissions

 Password exploitation is the single most common method for hackers to gain unauthorized access to a system.
 I know that a lot of you might prefer to keep their login details easy-to-remember, but it’s 2020, and risks for your online safety are abound.